 Medical Disclaimer: This content is for informational purposes only and is not medical advice.
 Always consult your doctor before starting any supplement.
 These statements have not been evaluated by the FDA.
 Products mentioned are not intended to diagnose, treat, cure, or prevent any disease.

-B12 deficiency is one of the most common and most overlooked nutritional issues in adults over 40.
-Your stomach produces less acid as you age, which means you absorb less B12 from food — even if your diet is solid.
-The result is a slow, creeping deficiency that shows up as fatigue, brain fog, memory lapses, and low energy.
-And most people blame it on “getting older.”
+Jarrow Formulas Methyl B-12 delivers 1,000mcg of methylcobalamin — the active form of vitamin B12 your body uses directly — in a sublingual lozenge that dissolves under the tongue.
+This bypasses the digestive system entirely, making it especially valuable for adults over 40 whose B12 absorption has declined.
+B12 deficiency is one of the most common and overlooked nutritional issues in this age group: your stomach produces less acid with age, meaning you absorb less B12 from food even if your diet is solid.
+The result is a slow deficiency that shows up as fatigue, brain fog, memory lapses, and low energy — symptoms most people dismiss as “just getting older.”
+Jarrow Formulas has been making science-based supplements since 1977, and this is one of their flagship products.

 What Is Jarrow Formulas Methyl B-12?